Get us in your inbox

 Advertising

-The best brunch in Chicago is all about decadence: the indulgent foods, the flowing beverages, the gaggle of friends.
+The best brunch in Chicago is all about decadence: The indulgent foods, the flowing beverages, the gaggle of friends.
 Add in a vivacious performance or two from some of Chicago's most talented drag artists and you've got the makings of a memorable morning (or afternoon).
-Prepare to sit back with mimosas, some of the best breakfast in Chicago and a few friends—you don't even need to get up early to catch a show.
+Prepare to sit back and enjoy bottomless brunch and a show with a few friends—and you don't even need to get up early.
 More of a night owl?
-You can still see many of these talented drag royals at some of Chicago's top gay barsHere are a few of our picks for the top drag brunches in Chicago, so grab your friends and make some much-needed brunch plans.
+You can still see many of these talented drag royals at some of Chicago's top gay bars.
+So grab your friends for a good time over mimosas at the best drag brunches in Chicago.

 The best drag brunches in Chicago

 You never know who chameleon celebrity impersonator and Brunch of Drag host Jasmine Phoenix will be this time—her energetic repertoire includes Britney Spears, Madonna, Lady Gaga and Jennifer Lopez.
 Brunch of Drag takes place on the first Sunday of every month, and each show at this Pilsen restaurant and bar features three performers and one group number.
-Choose from a $38 package featuring an entree, a ready-to-drink boozy beverage and show admission, or the $28 “liquid brunch” option which gets you admission and a mimosa bundle.
+Choose from a $40 package featuring an entree, a ready-to-drink boozy beverage and bottomless mimosas or the $20 entree and cocktail package.
+Admission is $15.

 Advertising

 Kit Kat’s long-running Divalicious Brunch delivers a classic drag brunch experience, where you can cozy up in this Northalsted lounge’s zebra-print chairs and watch the divas do their thing.
 Enjoy decadent dishes like the “Big Hot Mess” chicken and biscuits or the strawberry waffle breakfast, and on-theme martinis like the “Britney Bitch” and the “My Neck, My Back...” (you know the rest).
-Guests have the option of a $34.95 build-your-own Bloody Marys, mimosas or bellinis package with the purchase of a food item, and the restaurant offers two show seatings at 11:15am and 1pm.
+Guests can indulge in the three-course prix fixe menu that includes a breakfast shot and cocktail.
+The restaurant offers two show seatings at 11am and 1:15pm.

 The incomparable Lucy Stoole hosts the legendary Chicago ladies-who-lunch spot’s drag brunch, which regularly features performances from local and national drag stars (including veterans of the sequined gauntlet that is RuPaul’s Drag Race).
 In addition to the caliber of talent in the room, what sets the Walnut Room’s brunches apart is the commitment to an elaborate, pop-culture-oriented theme—recent editions have included Lizzo, Schitt’s Creek and Taylor Swift.